-Use the account number box, when provided, on Forms 1099, 1098, and 5498 for an account number designation.
+Use the account number box on Forms 1097, 1098, 1099, 3921, 3922, and 5498 for an account number designation.
 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one information return of the same type.
 Additionally, the IRS encourages you to include the recipient's account number on paper forms if your system of records uses the account number rather than the name or TIN for identification purposes.
 Also, the IRS will include the account number in future notices to you about backup withholding.
 See Pub.
 1220 if you are filing electronically.